1. Welcome to Note

 The Operations Tab.

-The Transpose buttons let you move selected notes up or down in fine or coarse movements.
-The inner pair of arrow buttons transpose notes one semitone at a time, while the outer pair of arrow buttons transpose notes up or down by entire octaves.
-For melodic instruments, the Transpose buttons will quantize notes to scale degrees if the Key & Scale has been set in Set Settings.
-In contrast, transposing notes in a Drum Rack has no effect on pitch.
-Instead, transposition moves notes to different sample pads within the rack.
+For melodic instruments, the Transpose buttons will quantize notes to scale degrees if a key and scale has been set in Set Settings.
+Transposing notes in a Drum Rack has no effect on pitch.
+Instead, transposing notes moves them to different sample pads within the rack.

 The Quantization Tab.

-Another way to quickly adjust note placement is to use the Quantization icon, which is found in the bottom of the menu bar in Instrument View.
-Tap the icon once to immediately quantize all notes, or long-press the button to bring up the Quantization tab (described above).
+Another way to quickly adjust note placement is to use the Quantization icon, which is found in the menu at the bottom of the Instrument View.
+Tap the icon once to quantize all notes according to the current quantization settings, or long-press the icon to open the Quantization tab and adjust the quantization settings.
+Note that this action will select all the notes in the clip.

 The Velocity Tab.